 My first sexual encounter arrived at the age of, you guessed it, 19.
 Talk about a leap, or was it a grope in the dark?
 Without such a willing and very sexy blonde partner, I guess my virgin years would have continued.
 Thank goodness they didn’t for the joy of sex was strong in this fumbler with the lights out.

 I was brought up to be polite so always said thank you before we redressed.

 I hadn’t reached my 20th birthday when we split up.
 Alas, she had found another mug; I mean a nice man with lots of money who treated her to all the things she yearned for.
 Surprisingly, she returned my engagement ring.
-Unsurprisingly, I bought a very nice red and white motor car with the money from the sale of the ring.
+Unsurprisingly, I treated myself to a very nice red and white Triumph Herald Coupe with the money from the sale of the ring.

 I worked in an office in the City of London with the address 19-21 Moorgate.
 They were happy days but the traveling - a two-hour journey into London from my new home on the south coast of England, then another house in the midlands - wore me down.
-It took me 19 years to break the long distance travelling habit.
+It took me 19 years to break the long-distance traveling habit.

 Writing my first short story in 2014 should have been fun but I ceased at 19 words because it was complete rubbish.
-My writing group were far to kind to say so, but their faces told me all I wanted to know.
+A few years later, my writing group was far too kind to say so, but their faces told me all I wanted to know.
 It was back to school, big time.

 Laughter - the best medicine in the world.

 Laugh Loud – Love Always – Live Long